Live From EuropeSaturday, July 4

 Slopad tull kan sänka pris på livsmedel – i vinter Mald svartpeppar, grapefrukt och vissa viner har nu helt befriats från tull genom avtalet mellan Mercosurländerna och EU.Men först i vinter kan kunderna se effekt i form av lägre priser i butik, enligt Svensk Dagligvaruhandels vd Karin Brynell.

-svenska dagbladet · about 3 hours ago
+svenska dagbladet · 8 days ago

 Live From Europe